NO TALENT BATTLE FITNESS

 As a fellow athlete, we will grow both mental and physical strength, while providing a healthy environment to build one's confidence.

 I’d love to hear about your journey and where you’d like to go.
 Tell me your story.

 LIZELLE R. DIN

 Lizelle wears many hats.
 It is near impossible to answer what she does for a living in just a few words.
 A true multi-tasker, she masters the art of graphic design, photography, occasional pancake slinging and fitness.
 Her first big brush with becoming an athlete started with the founding of a neighborhood-based dodgeball league named the Aberdeen Street Dodgeball Ninjas.
 From there, the biggest breakthrough in athleticism came when she took a leap of faith in 2009 to try out for the Windy City Rollers—Chicago’s premiere roller derby league.
-After four seasons of testing her own strength, her passion for functional fitness, injury prevention and sports enhancement turned into a goal to become a personal trainer.
+After four seasons of testing her own strength, her passion for being healthy, learning mental and physical resilience and developing sports performance turned into a goal to become a personal trainer.
 Her love of outdoors, group exercise, non-conventional sports and adventure has brought her to where she is today.
 Before relocating to Seattle, she acted as coach for the junior roller derby team, Second City Slaughters, as well as a trainer for the Windy City Rollers in Chicago, IL.
 After moving to Seattle, she met a group of Kettlebell Sport athletes and soon became one herself.
 Her first competition was in October of 2015.

 National Academy of Sports Medicine (NASM) Certified Personal Trainer

 Seattle Kettlebell Club Kettlebell Sport Coach and Instructor